faenrandir/a_careful_examination/documents/blacks_and_priesthood-temple_ban/resources.md

 > The attitude of the Church with reference to Negroes remains as it has always stood.
 It is not a matter of the declaration of a policy but of direct commandment from the Lord...

+*Note: This statement was again issued in 1951.
+Many members are unaware of these (the 1949, 1951, and 1969 [below]) official First Presidency statements because they were excluded from James R. Clark's set of First Presidency statements at the request of Joseph Fielding Smith.
+See [here](https://www.reddit.com/r/mormonscholar/comments/8nlncf/perhaps_the_main_reason_the_1949_first_presidency/) for documentation on the 1951 re-issue and the history of the James Clark Messages of the First Presidency multi-volume set.*

 ## The 1969 First Presidency Letter

 A [1969 First Presidency letter](https://archive.org/stream/improvementera7302unse#page/n71/mode/2up) stated: